 - News & Information

 Need Help Now?
 Call (973) 316-9333

-One out of 10 people age 65 and older in the U.S. lives with Alzheimer’s disease, a progressive, irreversible brain disorder that destroys memory and thinking skills.
-As the population ages, the number of affected seniors is expected to increase from 5.6 million to 7.1 million by 2025, according to the Alzheimer’s Association.
+Close to one in nine people age 65 and older in the U.S. lives with Alzheimer’s disease, nearly two-thirds of them women.
+Alzheimer’s is a progressive, irreversible brain disorder that destroys memory and thinking skills.
+As the population ages, the number of affected seniors is expected to increase from 6.7 million in 2023 to nearly 12.7 million by 2050, according to the Alzheimer’s Association.

-During Alzheimer’s & Brain Awareness Month, learn the signs of the disease, and ways to help a loved one who has it and people who are caring for someone with it.
+The Alzheimer’s Association sponsors Alzheimer’s & Brain Awareness Month to raise awareness of the disease and support for a cure.
+Throughout June, learn the signs of the disease, and ways to help a loved one who has it and people who are caring for someone with it.